Notebook Activities

 The first step after creating a new development project should always be to run dts code build --recipe ../recipe

-directory to ensure that the template was initialized properly.
+directory, to ensure the template was initialized properly.

-Defining the learning goal will inform the content and visualization that you add to the notebook.
+Defining the intended learning outcomes will inform the content and visualization that you add to the notebook.
+It helps clearly determine the scope of the learning experience, by formalizing its end.

-If possible, determine the required Duckietown and external libraries and add them to a setup cell at the beginning of the notebook.
-This will confirm a lack of later import errors.
+Moreover, if possible determine the required Duckietown and external libraries that you envision using during the LX, and add them to a setup cell at the beginning of the notebook.
+This will avoid import errors and let you focus on fleshing out the learning activities.

 You can install external libraries by adding to the recipe/dependencies-apt.txt